Los Angeles 2002:

 The title role of Les Contes d'Hoffmann is another of Haddock's favorites.
 The reviews of the 1999 premiere of the new Kaye edition in Hamburg -- "compact and well-focused in the attack, sensual in the lyrical moments," "he is a revelation as Hoffmann" -- reflected the enthusiastic reception of his performances by audiences and critics alike.
 Commenting on his performance at the Los Angeles Opera in 2002, Opera News wrote, "Defying the treacherous tessitura of the title role, tenor Marcus Haddock sounded impassioned yet lyric throughout."
 He has since done Hoffmann at La Scala, the Orange Festival in southern France (review), the Paris Opera Comique, the Dallas Opera and the Teatro Real de Madrid; during the 2006-2007 season he sang the role at the Vienna State Opera.

 Other roles with which Haddock has become strongly identified include the title role in Werther, which he sang for his house debut at the Vienna State Opera, and at Grand Théâtre de Genève; the title role in Don Carlo, heard at the Teatro del Maggio Musicale, Opéra de Monte-Carlo and Cologne Opera; and Riccardo in Un Ballo in Maschera, performed in 2005-06 at the Opera Company of Philadelphia (review) and reprised in 2006-07 in his debut at San Francisco Opera.
 Marcus also garnered praise for his singing of Gabriele Adorno (review) in Santa Fe Opera's new production of Simon Boccanegra, a role to which he returned in 2006-2007 at the Metropolitan Opera.
-The Royal Opera House Covent Garden in London will hear his Adorno in the 2007-08 season.
+The Royal Opera House Covent Garden in London heard his Adorno in the 2007-08 season.

 More highlights of Haddock's recent seasons include performances of Pinkerton in Madama Butterfly at Covent Garden (review); Rodolfo in La Bohème at Fort Worth Opera (reviews); the title role in Faust at the Metropolitan Opera (review), Lyric Opera of Chicago, and the Deutsche Oper Berlin; and Alfredo in La Traviata at the Metropolitan Opera, Dallas Opera, and Gran Teatre del Liceu.